SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/royal-mail/use-local-collect-shipment-service.md

   <Image align="center" border={true} src="https://files.readme.io/130681c4ccc5018415e332ba70d3239a8e6c5b1c30b509fd21437710dfe3c46a-image.png" />

-  2. **Ad-Hoc Calling**: During the checkout process, customers can call the PUDO API to retrieve a list of nearby collection points based on their delivery address.
+  2. **Ad-Hoc Calling**: During the checkout process, customers can call the PUDO API to retrieve a list of nearby collection points based on their delivery postcode.
   3. **Result Delivery**: The API responds with a real-time list of PUDO locations for selection.

   The following new query parameters have been added to the [Get PUDO Locations](https://docs.intersoftsapient.net/reference/get_v4-pudolocations-carriercode-countrycode-postcode#/) API request.